csansoni/ISQA3420Assignment1/README.md

 Executive Summary

-       A description of the project which includes, motivation, organizational structure/authority/control, and social responsibility.
+       A description of the project which includes motivation, organizational structure/authority/control, and social responsibility.

 Data Flow Diagram